ACCESS-NRI/ACCESS-Hive-Docs/docs/models/access_models/access-ram.md

 Since the regional forecasting is performed separately for each nested region and for every individual nest within, the total computational cost increases with both the number of nested regions and the number of nests contained within each of them.

-## ACCESS-rAM3
+## {{ model }}

 [![Config docs](/assets/ACCESS_icon_HIVE.png){: class="icon-before-text"} {{ model }} configs docs]({{ram3_configs_docs}}){: class="text-card"}

-Similar to the UKMO Regional Nesting Suite, ACCESS-rAM3 is configured to derive its initial and lateral boundary conditions from the [ECMWF Reanalysis v5 (ERA5)](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5) dataset.<br>
+Similar to the UKMO Regional Nesting Suite, {{ model }} is configured to derive its initial and lateral boundary conditions from the [ECMWF Reanalysis v5 (ERA5)](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5) dataset.<br>
-However, for its land-surface initial conditions, ACCESS-rAM3 offers flexibility by allowing the use of alternative datasets.
+However, for its land-surface initial conditions, {{ model }} offers flexibility by allowing the use of alternative datasets.

 Information about the amount of NCI resources (such as Service Units (SU) and storage) used by a typical ACCESS-rAM3 experiment run are available on the [ACCESS-Hive Forum release notes page](https://forum.access-hive.org.au/t/access-ram3-release-information/4308).